 Construct boats from paper (Google it, there are a million tutorials and it’s super simple), tape the bottom with duct tape to make it waterproof, but not too much because it will weigh the boat down and cause it to sink which will, in turn, cause meltdowns. #BeenThereDoneThat.
 Then use a straw to blow it across a kiddie pool to see who can get it to the other side the quickest.
 If you don’t have a kiddie pool you can fill up the bathtub (which is a great rainy day activity).

-Freeze washable Tempura paint in an ice cube tray (the dollar store is your friend because you won’t be able to use the tray for regular ice cubes afterward), pop them out and paint your sidewalk and driveway.
+Freeze washable Tempura paint in an ice cube tray (the dollar store is your friend because you won’t be able to use the tray for regular ice cubes afterward).
+Once frozen, pop out the cubes and paint your sidewalk and driveway.

 Fill a kiddie pool with bubble bath or bring the soap and shampoo outside and let them run through the sprinkler.
 Either way, your kids get clean while having fun.
 And you get to wear your Mom of the Year sash.
 It’s a win/win.

 What I love about this is that it entertains kids from toddlers to teens.
 Toddlers will mash the paints together to create a tapestry of colours while older kids will attempt to fashion something out of the shape of the rock.